Preparation for Freeze Drying of wet paper documents

 - The new box should be a triple/double walled box (triple layer on the ends, double on the sides and bottom and a single-wall shoebox type lid) which will provide added strength to protect the contents.
-If the wet paper documents are in a larger records storage box (10x12x24 or 10x15x24), it is highly recommend that the contents be split into two one-cube boxes with a “box 1 of 2” and “box 2 of 2” notation as to the exact contents and include the former numbering scheme.
+If the wet paper documents are in a larger records storage box (10x12x24 or 10x15x24), it is highly recommended that the contents be split into two one-cube boxes with a “box 1 of 2” and “box 2 of 2” notation as to the exact contents and includes the former numbering scheme.

-- All plastics are to be removed from the box as heat will be introduced for the freeze drying process.
-This includes three ring binders or separators for sheets.
+- All plastics are to be removed from the box as heat will be introduced for the freeze-drying process.
+This includes three-ring binders or separators for sheets.
 Take the wet documents out of the binders and discard the binder.